 Our first master was David Wooster, later hero of the French and Indian War and the Revolutionary War.
 He had gathered a group of Masons in New Haven together to petition for a charter.
 The other charter members appear to have been Samuel Mansfield, John Eliot, Nathan Whiting, Elihu Lyman and Jehiel Tuttle (in whose tavern the first meetings where held).
 It is not known for sure where these men were made Masons, but it is thought that David Wooster was raised in England in 1745/6 after transporting a cartel ship of troops and prisoners after the battle of Louisburg.
 Four of the founders of Old Hiram were from Ivy League colleges: Wooster, Whiting and Lyman from Yale and Eliot from Harvard.

-Hiram Lodge has had many notable members ranging from Benedict Arnold to Hiram Bingham (the discoverer of Macchu Picchu) and often counted many of the top members of New Haven society on it’s rolls.
+Hiram Lodge has had many notable members ranging from Benedict Arnold to Hiram Bingham (the discoverer of Macchu Picchu) and often counted many of the top members of New Haven society on its rolls.
 Over the course of Connecticut Masonic history, Hiram Lodge has had the honor of having ten members elected to the office of Grand Master, from Pierpont Edwards in 1789 to Samuel Moyle in 1933.
-More recently Gustaf R. Bodin in 2001 and Charles A. Buck, Jr in 2010.
+More recently Gustaf R. Bodin in 2001, Charles A. Buck, Jr in 2010 and Bruce R. Bellmore in 2022.

 Hiram has remained strong since 1750 and has always met in New Haven without ever going dark.
 We are proud of our colonial heritage, wearing our aprons as Bro.
 George Washington did, for example, and always willing to accept visiting brothers to our meetings.
 Hiram is also unique in the fact that we are one of the few lodges that has permission to use a ritual different from the standard one.
 Our ritual dates from about 1818 and has remained unchanged since Jeremy Ladd Cross presented it to the lodge.
 It is noted in our history that our ritual is the same as worked in London’s Lodge of Antiquity under the noted Masonic writer William Preston.